 5. Burpees

 For a full-body calorie-burning exercise that doesn’t require any equipment, it doesn’t get much better than burpees!
-Here are some cues to keep in mind if you’ve never done burpees before, or if you just need a bit of a refresher:

-- Start by standing up straight; feet separated about hip-distance, arms at your sides
+- Start by standing up straight; feet separated about hip distance, arms at your sides

 - Inhale and bend down, placing your hands on the ground so they line up with your shoulders